mmeppelink20/final-project-java/README.md

 - As a logistics officer, I want to be able to view all of the planes in the hanger
 - As a logistics officer, I want to view a sorted list of all planes
-- As a logistics officer, I want to be able to update things about a plane (MVP) -As a logistics officer, I want to be able to remove a from the hanger.
+- As a logistics officer, I want to be able to update things about a plane (MVP)
+- As a logistics officer, I want to be able to remove a from the hanger.
 - As a logistics officer, I want to be able to move a plane to a new location in the hanger
 - As a logistics officer, I want to be able to swap the location of two planes.